AlexsLemonade/scpca-nf/external-data-instructions.md

 Before using the workflow with data that you might plan to submit to ScPCA, please be sure to obtain a list of sample identifiers to use for your samples from the Data Lab.
 We will provide IDs that can be used for `scpca_run_id`, `scpca_library_id`, and `scpca_sample_id` based on the number and types of samples that are being processed to avoid overlap with existing sample identifiers.

-To run the workflow, you will need to create a tab separated file with the following required columns:
+To run the workflow, you will need to create a tab separated values (TSV) metadata file with the following required columns:

 | column_id       | contents                                                       |
 |-----------------|----------------------------------------------------------------|